 Strategy planning and implementation methods

-Do you think of other clustering benefits for the destination competitiveness?
+Do you think of other clustering benefits for profitability and growth?